ynx0/thread-docs/3_strand-input.md

   ==
 ```

-You can also write your own function to handle inputs.
+You can of course also write your own function to handle inputs.

 # [Previous](2_micgal-and-bind.md) | [Next](4_strand-output.md)